Colorado Springs Motorcycle Accident Lawyers

 Typically, adjusters will also interview the victim’s friends and relatives.
 While your family and friends are worried about you and want to hear about your injury, it is advisable to withhold information until your claim has been resolved or contested.
-As a result, it is recommended to delegate all discussions with insurance providers to an attorney.
+As a result, it is recommended to delegate all discussions with insurance providers to experienced motorcycle accident lawyers.

 Avoid Social Media

 Insurance adjusters will hunt for any reason to reduce the value of your claim.
 Social media contacts might go against you if investigators misinterpret postings or photographs.
 They may discover images that may be used to minimize your injuries or to claim you are recovering more quickly than you reported.

 They may also search your social media history for proof that you were involved in another accident.
 You are not required to remove your Facebook, Twitter, or Instagram accounts, but you should refrain from posting anything until your motorcycle accident claim is resolved or litigated.

 Refuse to Accept an Offer of Early Settlement